 Adventurous climbers won’t want to miss the chance to trek Mount Kilimanjaro, Africa’s highest peak, located in northern Tanzania.
 Climbers must be attended by licensed guides, and the vast majority will need to book a tour through an operator.
-Tours will take between 5-7 days; travelers who not accustomed to high altitudes are highly recommended to book 7-day tours.
+Tours will take between 5-7 days; travelers who are not accustomed to high altitudes are highly recommended to book 7-day tours.

-Even more popular than the famed mountain are the country’s national parks and safaris.
-The city of Arusha is considered the gateway to the northern safari circuit, and is therefore very tourist-friendly.
+Even more popular than the famed mountains are the country’s national parks and safaris.
+The city of Arusha is considered the gateway to the northern safari circuit and is therefore very tourist-friendly.
 Tanzania’s stunning landscapes make for unforgettable memories.
 Witness the incomparable sight of millions of animals migrating through the Serengeti, or travel to one of the many national parks home to zebras, lions, giraffes, leopards, and elephants.

 On weekends, teachers can head to the beaches in or around Dar es Salaam.
 Coco Beach is a popular weekend destination, with street food and often live music or events.
 However, other beaches just outside of town tend to be cleaner and less crowded, making them better options for swimming.